-From a consulting firm that offers professional development training for leaders as an essential component of our work, this may seem an unlikely question.
-But it is a question we constantly ask ourselves, both to ensure maximum value to the organizations we serve and to guide the way we approach professional development.
+From a consulting firm that offers leadership development training as an essential component of our work, this may seem an unlikely question.
+But it is a question we constantly ask ourselves.
+This introspection helps guide the way we approach professional development and ensures we maximum value to the organizations we serve.

-To ensure success and maximize return-on-investment from leadership development, organizations can benefit from the same disciplined thinking that underpins value-based care and population health strategies: it’s the outcome, not the input, that matters.
+To ensure success and maximize return-on-investment from leadership development training, organizations can benefit from the same disciplined thinking that underpins value-based care and population health strategies: it’s the outcome, not the input, that matters.

 Feeling Good vs. Getting Better

-Does the same “input” vs. “outcome” bias happen in leadership training.
-A few years ago, company “universities” became extremely popular, especially among larger health systems.
-High quality educational content was developed, often in collaboration with local universities, to address a broad array of topics for up-and-coming as well as more experienced managers.
+Does the same “input” vs. “outcome” bias happen in leadership training?
+A few years ago, company “universities” became extremely popular.
+Many health systems developed high quality content to address a broad array of topics for up-and-coming as well as more experienced managers.
 Organizations felt good about offering these types of programs, and managers appreciated the opportunity to attend these classes.

 But are the time and resources required to develop and field these courses worth the investment?
 Organizations may struggle to definitively answer that important question because they fail to ask two other questions first.

 Learning objectives begin to answer that question.
 But they often do not go far enough in specifying the operational results that leadership development training must improve.
 Just as frontline clinical staff training focuses on the tactical behaviors and practices that need to change to improve safety, quality or efficiency, leader training should chart a clear path for management practice changes that will impact individual and team performance.

 How will we support success, hold leaders accountable and sustain results?